Determining best path route using path monitoring metrics

 You cannot configure or modify the interval for any of these timers.

-PBR and Path Monitoring
+PBR and path monitoring

 Typically, in PBR, traffic is forwarded through egress interfaces based on the priority value (interface cost) configured on them.
 From management center version 7.2, PBR uses IP-based path monitoring to collect the performance metrics (RTT, jitter, packet-lost, and MOS) of the egress interfaces.
 PBR uses the metrics to determine the best path (egress interface) for forwarding the traffic.
 Path monitoring periodically notifies PBR about the monitored interface whose metric got changed.
 PBR retrieves the latest metric values for the monitored interfaces from the path monitoring database and updates the data path.